kw7oe/mini-db/README.md

 _(including previous years archive, since each year they have students implement different structure)_.

-Currently, it's still a single threaded database system.
+While our B+ tree now support concurrent operations, it's still a single threaded database system.

 _This is by no mean an idiomatic Rust implementation as I'm learning Rust along the way._